-This segment contains a detailed discussion about metadata and Talend schemas and recipes that highlight some of the less used / less known features associated with schemas, along with more commonly used features, such as generic and fixed schemas:
+This segment contains a detailed discussion about METADATA AND TALEND SCHEMAS and recipes that highlight some of the less used / less known features associated with schemas, along with more commonly used features, such as generic and fixed schemas:

 Managing metadata is one of the most important aspects of developing Talend jobs, and the most common form of metadata used within Talend jobs is the schema.

 The Talend repository supports database metadata.
 This allows you to define connections to databases and then import schema objects such as tables.
-Setting up this metadata allows you to test your database connectivity from within Talend, as well as making it convenient to work with databases within your Jobs.
+Setting up this metadata allows you to test your database connectivity from within Talend, as well as make it convenient to work with databases within your Jobs.

-For successful development of jobs, it is essential that the metadata defined in a data source accurately describes the format of its underlying data.
+For the successful development of jobs, it is essential that the metadata defined in a data source accurately describes the format of its underlying data.
 Failure to correctly define the data will result in numerous errors and waste of time tracking down problems with data formats that could otherwise be avoided.

 Talend provides a host of wizards for capturing metadata from a variety of data sources such as database tables, delimited files, and Excel worksheets and stores them within its built-in metadata repository.